Christopher Antwi-Adjei

-Christopher Antwi-Adjei (born 7 February 1994) is a professional footballer who plays as a left winger or left midfielder for club Schalke 04.
+Christopher Antwi-Adjei (born 7 February 1994) is a professional footballer who plays as a left winger or left midfielder..
 Born in Germany, he has represented the Ghana national team.

 Club career

 In May 2021, VfL Bochum, newly promoted to the Bundesliga, announced the signing of Antwi-Adjei for the 2021–22 season.
 He signed a contract until 2024 and joined on a free transfer from SC Paderborn.

 On 23 August 2024, Schalke 04 announced that they had signed Antwi-Adjei on a free transfer until 30 June 2026.

 International career

 Antwi-Adjei made his debut for Ghana national team on 18 November 2019 in an AFCON qualifier against São Tomé and Príncipe.